 Supported by RSCT project in Rajasthan, Rajsamand intends to contribute to improving health status in the district by strengthening delivery of national health programmes as well as mobilize communities for better health.
 The project focuses on reducing maternal and infant mortality and improving menstrual hygiene and reproductive health of adolescent girls and women in Barmer district.

-The project is operational in blocks of Kelva Village, Prasli Village, Sardar Garh Village, Lamodi Village, Pipalda Village, Dhanin Village and Gachsing ki Bagal Village.
-RSCT is engaging and mobilizing women systematically at the community level and work with community leaders, existing Village Health Nutrition and Sanitation Committees.
+The project is operational in blocks of Kelva Village, Prasli Village, Sardar Garh Village, Lamoni Village, Pipalda Village, Dhanin Village and Garching ki Bengal Village.
+RSCT is engaging and mobilizing women systematically at the community level and works with community leaders, existing Village Health Nutrition and Sanitation Committees.

-Appropriate behaviour change communications programmes, capacity building and technical assistance from RSCT are being provided to push these efforts.
+Appropriate behavior change communications programmes, capacity building and technical assistance from RSCT are being provided to push these efforts.
 RSCT is working to systematically address the issues of deprivation and marginalization of women and girls from Dalit and Adivasi communities.
-It further focuses on building the resilience in the community.
+It further focuses on building resilience in the community.